 But that's not all that curcumin is capable of, as this spice can also boost mitochondrial health.
 Some researchers believe that aging mitochondria causes the death of brain cells in which patients with Alzheimer's disease often experience.
-So, be sure to consistently eat foods flavored Visit NaturalHealth365.com today for more vital information to improve your health.
+So, be sure to consistently eat foods flavored with turmeric.

-with turmeric.
 If you don't like the taste of turmeric, you can also get curcumin in a supplement form.